Coeze/MX4553_Modelling_Theory_Project/readme.md

 ## Overview

-This project implements and evaluates a cellular automata (CA) model for wildfire spread simulation, optimized using genetic algorithms.
+This project implements and evaluates a cellular automata (CA) model for wildfire spread simulation, optimised using genetic algorithms.
 The model incorporates environmental factors such as topography, vegetation patterns, wind conditions, and humidity to predict fire behavior.
 Additionally, it evaluates different firefighting and intervention strategies to identify the most effective approaches for containing wildfires.

 ## Repository Structure